 Cathedral Rock is a popular hiking trail and landmark in Sedona, Arizona.
 This town is famous for its picturesque sunrises and stunning views of the red rocks beneath.
 The Cathedral Rock hike is a great way to experience these elements firsthand.

 When you reach the summit, you’ll be rewarded with panoramic views of Cathedral Rock and the surrounding area.
-So whether you’re looking for a challenging hike or just a chance to take in the beauty of Sedona, Cathedral Rock is definitely worth a visit.

 See Related: Best Sedona Tours: Top Excursions for Exploring